Administration and Finance

 A: CURATE incorporates input from Massachusetts teachers with experience implementing the specific product under review when available and shares publisher information about the specific product in every published CURATE report.
 We recognize that variability in school/district context influences the specific successes and challenges they experience during implementation of high-quality instructional materials; the Department's Curriculum Data Collection Report exists not only to support understanding of the curricular materials being used in Massachusetts but also to encourage cross-LEA learning and collaboration among those using the same HQIM or who are further along in implementing HQIM.

 Additionally, the Leaders Networks offered by the Center for Instructional Support provide opportunities to connect, collaborate, and learn with and from other educators from across the Commonwealth who also may be implementing high-quality instructional materials.
-Explore our Instructional Support Program Catalog for information about these networks and other instructional support resources.
+Explore the Department's Catalog of Aligned Supports for information about these networks and other instructional support resources.

 Q: How can I get involved with CURATE?

-A: There are three main ways educators can support and/or be involved with the CURATE project.
+A: There are three main ways educators can support and/or get involved with the CURATE project.